dag-andersen/k8s-ucp-bootstrap/docs/Report.md

     └── core-cluster
 ```

-On the other hand, you may not want everyone in the organization to have read-access to all infrastructure.
-The write-access would not be a problem since you can, e.g., use [`CODEOWNERS` on github](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).

 The main point here is that there are many ways to structure your GitOps synced repositories, and it all depends on what kind of needs you have in your organization.

-Below we can see the folder structure of the `Core Cluster` and `App Cluster`.
-Most resources that are applied by ArgoCD are structured/built with Kustomize using the [base-overlay-pattern](https://github.com/kubernetes-sigs/kustomize/blob/53cc76fe43c91493d093c2832cc61425aa2972e1/README.md#2-create-variants-using-overlays).
-This is why we have all the `base` and `overlays` folders.
+The folder structure of the `Core Cluster` and `App Cluster` can be seen on Figure X. Most resources that are applied by ArgoCD are structured/built with Kustomize using the [base-overlay-pattern](https://github.com/kubernetes-sigs/kustomize/blob/53cc76fe43c91493d093c2832cc61425aa2972e1/README.md#2-create-variants-using-overlays), which is why is why all `base` and `overlays` exist.

 <table>
 <tr>